manoharahk/TizenRT/os/drivers/syslog/README.txt

   debugging output in a FIFO in RAM.
 It differs from a pipe in numerous details as needed to support logging.

-  This driver is built when CONFIG_RAMLOG is defined in the TinyAra configuration.
+  This driver is built when CONFIG_RAMLOG is defined in the TizenRT configuration.

   Configuration options: